Best iPads Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPads you can buy in 2021.

 Because it's a beautifully well-thought out device.
 And looked at the right way, all its negatives are actually selling points: its screen is better than the entry-level model; it's bigger than the Mini and cheaper than the Pro.

 And that screen.
 It's HDR-compatible and utterly stunning.
 Worried that its pixel density is a little lower than the iPad Mini?
 Don't, as the display itself is a lot bigger.
 It depends on personal preference, but in our view, the Air is the better device for content consumption.

 The speakers could be better placed (our hands tended to block one when watching in landscape orientation), but they have plenty of oomph.
-And when delivered to a quality pair of wireless headphones (which is likely to be the most common usage), the audio sounds superb.
+And when connected to a quality pair of wireless headphones (which is likely to be the most common usage), it sounds superb.

-If you want a device for consuming content rather than creating it, and are happy with the size, it's nigh-on the perfect tablet.
+If you want a device for consuming content rather than creating it, and are happy with the size, the Air is nigh on the perfect tablet.

 These two attributes make it a formidable portable cinema.
-At 7.9in, the screen is 21 per cent bigger, more cinematic and more immersive than the biggest iPhone, the 11 Pro Max (6.5in).
+At 7.9in, the screen is 21 per cent bigger, more cinematic and more immersive than the biggest iPhone, the 12 Pro Max (6.7in).
 That's like going from a 55in to a 65in TV.
 And the image quality is excellent, delivering bright and punchy pictures with distinctive highlights and plenty of detail in the shadows.

 Inside is the A12 Bionic chip, which also powers the iPhone XS and XR.
 That gives it plenty of power for web browsing and gaming.
 Storage options?
 64GB and 256GB, with no other choice.
 The front-facing camera has been given a big boost over the previous model, but the rear lens remains unchanged.

 Add in brilliant sound, with bags of dynamism and detail, and you have a fantastic tablet for those on the move.
 If that's you, this should be top of your shopping list.

 Read the full Apple iPad Mini (2019) review